Business Interpreter Services

 … so you can do better business

 Language interpreting is spoken translation.
-Of almost 50,000 language projects we’ve delivered to date, over 30% are language interpreting services.
-Most have been in the UK but we’ve also been busy in China, France, Italy, Africa, Spain, Korea… Here’s some case studies
+Of almost 50,000 language projects we’ve delivered to date, over 40% are language interpreting services.
+With many in Lancashire and the wider UK, we’ve also been busy in China, France, Italy, Africa, Spain, Korea… Here’s some case studies

 You won’t just be the first company I contact for a business interpreter – you’ll be the ONLY one.”